 We have been to Kingston every day and really it is not too hard to do considering that all roads lead to Kingston, some in a straightforward manner and some where Kingston just seems to pop out at you around the next bend saying ‘Gotcha again – here I am’.
 Of course this thrills us no end and we always end up laughing.

-Seeing none of us really want to do too much walking today we point the car in the direction of Burnt Pine and home.
 The picture on the left is of Burnt Pine township – stopping in town to get some provisions we then head back for some down time in our conservatory just quietly reading and being distracted constantly by the views over the ocean and Ball Bay before heading off for our Nanna Nap.

 Highlight of the day: enjoying the quiet of sunset and listening to the birds in the parkland around us.